M8 wants your friends to be the matchmaker

 tcdisrupt_sf17_m8-3512

-So far, they’ve raised about $700,000 for their startup idea.
-LegalZoom co-founder Brian Liu (no relation) and Alibaba Group VP Brian Wong are amongst the angel investors.
+So far they’ve raised about $700,000 for their startup idea.
+LegalZoom co-founder Brian Liu (no relation) and Alibaba Group VP Brian Wong are among the angel investors.

 The app has yet to launch, but will soon be in private beta.
-The M8 team is hoping that the Battlefield competition will help with publicity.
+The M8 team is hoping the Battlefield competition will help with publicity.

 “The people you know that care about you want you to be happy,” emphasized Mr. Liu.